Skip to main content

 The nation’s only museum dedicated to the U.S. Constitution gets a major upgrade just in time for the country’s big anniversary with the addition of two brand-new galleries.

-Opening in February 2026, the new America’s Founding Gallery tells the story of the early fights for and days of American independence, while the second, the Separation of Powers Gallery, opens in May 2026 and focuses on the three branches of government and the balance between the federal government and states’ rights.
+Now open, the new America’s Founding Gallery tells the story of the early fights for and days of American independence, while the second, the Separation of Powers Gallery, opens May 15, 2026, and focuses on the three branches of government and the balance between the federal government and states’ rights.

 Additionally, an original copy of the U.S. Constitution — one of only 14 surviving copies — and a rare first printing of the 17 constitutional amendments as they were debated by Congress will be on display throughout 2026.